jameslamb/pydistcheck/docs/how-to-test-a-python-distribution.rst

 * ``twine`` (`link <https://github.com/pypa/twine>`__) = detect issues in package metadata (via ``twine check``)
 * ``wheel-inspect`` (`link <https://github.com/wheelodex/wheel-inspect>`__) = dump summary information about wheels into machine-readable formats

-And these take a source tree as input and find problems in the files uses to create packages.
+These take a source tree as input and find problems in the files uses to create packages.

 * ``check-manifest`` (`link <https://github.com/mgedmin/check-manifest>`__) = check that sdists contain all the files you expect them to, based on what you've checked into version control
 * ``pre-commit/pre-commit-hooks`` (`link <https://github.com/pre-commit/pre-commit-hooks>`__) = many checks, including the following related to portability: